 Diluted EPS considers the impact of potentially dilutive securities except when the potential common shares have an anti-dilutive effect.
 Our unvested restricted stock common shares contain rights to receive non-forfeitable distributions and participate equally with common stock with respect to distributions issued or declared, and thus, are participating securities, requiring the two-class method of computing EPS.
 In calculating the two-class method, undistributed earnings are allocated to both common shares and participating securities based on the weighted average number of shares outstanding during the period.
-The two-class method determines EPS by (1) dividing the sum of distributed earnings allocated to common shareholders by the weighted average number of shares of common stock outstanding for the period; and (2) dividing the sum of distributed earnings allocated to participating securities and undistributed earnings allocated to participating securities of the period.
+The two-class method determines EPS by (1) dividing the sum of distributed earnings and undistributed earnings allocated to common shareholders by the weighted average number of shares of common stock outstanding for the period; and (2) dividing the sum of distributed earnings allocated to participating securities by the weighted average number of shares of participating securities for the period.
 The remaining potential dilutive common shares do not contain rights to distributions and are included in the computation of diluted EPS.